 We do want the work to be relevant to Australian children, but we will be marketing titles internationally as appropriate.
 Our content is being distributed internationally through partners such as Lightning Source, CreateSpace, Overdrive, Amazon and Apple, so we pay much more than lip service to electronic rights.
-Our picture books are generally published in "fixed layout" formats, to preserve the layout we originally intended.
+As well as in print, our picture books are also published in "fixed layout" eBook formats to preserve the layout we originally intended.
 Making the most of our content makes sense to us and also benefits our artists.

-We’re open year-round to proposals from authors, illustrators, digital artists and animators — or collaborative teams.
+We’re open from March - December to proposals from authors, illustrators, digital artists and animators — or collaborative teams.
 After reviewing our Guidelines, please query us by email with your creative bio, a synopsis of the work and a representative sample.
 For picture books, you should send the complete work in storyboard layout (where the text is divided by page or spread).
 The work can be in a Word, Pages, InDesign, or Acrobat pdf attachment, with any images optimised for screen viewing.

 Picture book authors don’t have to include illustrations.
 If we like your work, we’ll find an illustrator for it.
-However, if you’re one of those rare creative geniuses who can illustrate as well as write, or if you’ve teamed up with a visual artist pro,we're happy to view the whole package.
+However, if you’re one of those rare creative geniuses who can illustrate as well as write, or if you’ve teamed up with a visual artist pro, we're happy to consider the whole package.

 If we like your work, we’ll offer you a royalty contract.
 Then the fun begins!

 Ready to send us that query?
 Click here.